Parsa-Rajabi/CMPT-376/docs/project.md

 - How your design meets the needs of the stakeholders

 ## Details
-- The presentation will submitted as pre-recorded video
+- The presentation will submitted as pre-recorded video with subtitles
+  - The use of AI tools to generate subtitles must be reported in the AI-disclosure form.
+  - You are responsible for accuracy of your subtitles, regardless if you use AI or not.
-- The video presentation must be 5 minutes long and will be done as a group
+- The video should be 5 minutes in length (max), no minimum length
+  - A 10% penalty will applied to videos over 5 minutes
 - The presentation should be engaging and informative
 - Support your presentation with visual easy-to-read slides for each section
   - You're encouraged to be creative with your slides, but ensure they are professional and easy to read